lmnaslimited/wedha/lms/Web Devlopment/Chapter 2/Dive into HTML.md

 ## Chapter 2: Let’s Dive into HTML

 ### Lesson 1: Basic HTML Document Structure

-Learn about the fundamental structure of an HTML document and its purpose in web development.
+In this chapter, we’ll cover the basics of HTML, which is essential for web development.
+We’ll begin with fundamental concepts and gradually move on to more advanced HTML elements.

 ### Lesson 2: HTML Elements and Tags
 Discover the core HTML elements and tags, including headings, paragraphs, links, images, and lists.
 Understand how to use these tags to build a basic webpage.